v3cube/uber-clone/README.md

 **Multiple Ride Options:** Give your users more taxi options, such as standard taxis, premium taxis, shared taxis, electric taxis, pet-friendly taxis, taxis with assistants, wheelchair-accessible taxis, airport taxis, motorcycle rides, and more, enhancing their travel experience.

 **More**
-Our Uber Clone app was coded and designed from scratch.
+Our App like Uber was coded and designed from scratch.
 We created the app using our deep understanding and analysis of current market trends.
 Keeping strict industry standards in mind, we continually improve our apps and keep them updated in terms of technology and features.

 Past & Existing customers
 =========================
 We have lots of customers from countires like Malaysia, Philippines, Cambodia, Indonesia, Thailand, Vietnam, United States (USA), Brazil, Nigeria, Canada, United Kingdom (UK), Kenya, UAE, Egypt, Ethiopia and many more.
-Ideally, you can have your Uber Clone App based taxi booking Apps business anywhere in the world.
+Ideally, you can have your App like Uber based taxi booking Apps business anywhere in the world.